The Polebarn Hotel: John Clark's descendants

 John Norris Clark (called Norris Clark) the only son of John Clark was born in 1787 in Trowbridge.
 In 1810 he married Elizabeth Perkins and the couple had four sons.
 In 1815 Norris built and operated the Castle Court Mill and then in 1822 went into partnership with William Perkins, his brother-in-law, to form the firm Clark & Perkins which existed until 1839.
 Norris was a close friend of the famous poet George Crabbe and according to Crabbe's son often went to visit him at his home (Polebarn House).
 He died in 1869 and his youngest son Henry Clark inherited Polebarn House.

 Henry Clark (1828–1886) was born in 1828 in Trowbridge.
 He became a solicitor and was a partner in the Trowbridge firm of Clark and Collins.
 In 1856 he married Elizabeth Attwood who was the daughter of a clergyman.
 Henry died in 1886 and his only son Henry Attwood Clark inherited Polebarn House.
 He sold the house to Emily Mackay who was the wife of William Mackay.

 William and Emily Mackay

 Emily Mackay bought Polebarn House in about 1886.
 She was the daughter of the wealthy clothier William Henry Tucker who owned the Trowbridge firm W. H. Tucker and Co.
 In 1870 she married William Mackay who was from a Scottish clothier family.
 He was a partner in W. H. Tucker and Co for some years and then later became head of the business.
 Emily died in 1890 and William continued to live in Polebarn House until his death in 1920.

+Later usage

-It was then sold to the County Council.
+After the death of William Mackay, the house was sold to Wiltshire County Council.
+The house became a hotel in 1978.